What’s the difference between ALA, EPA and DHA omega-3s?

 EPA and DHA (eicosapentaenoic acid and docosahexaenoic acid, respectively), are omega-3s that come from marine (sea) sources.
 EPA and DHA are the omega-3s that have been shown to be the most protective of the heart.
 Scientific evidence also supports the role of EPA and DHA for brain, eye and prenatal health.

 Both omega-6s (from plant oils such as corn, soybean and sunflower oils) and omega-3s (both EPA+DHA from marine sources such as fish and algae but also ALA from nuts and seeds) have a role in supporting healthy cells.
-However, most people are already getting enough omega-6s in the diet.
-Also, since people aren't getting nearly enough omega-3s, especially EPA and DHA, there's an imbalance in the body of omega-6s to omega-3s.
-The key is to have a healthy balance.
-You can do this by adding in more omega-3-rich foods to the diet, or by taking omega-3 supplements providing EPA and DHA.
+However, EPA and DHA omega-3s are known for their powerful role in heart, brain and eye health and for supporting a healthy pregnancy and infant development.
+Unlike omega-6s and ALA omega-3s, EPA and DHA omega-3s come from marine sources such as fish and microalgae.

 There are several factors that play a role in digestion and absorption.
 Everybody is different and so is the ability to digest and absorb nutrients, including omega-3s.

 There are small differences in absorption rates among the various forms of omega-3s.
 When adding an omega-3 supplement to your daily regimen, ensure that the supplement delivers adequate amounts of EPA and DHA (as shown on the Supplement Facts label).